irishes/Orion-Repository/README.md

 Alpha Caption Writer
 =====================================================
-1. Receive and save a cube file (.cub) from the user as well as optionally taking in a template cube.
+~~1.
+Receive and save a cube file (.cub) from the user as well as optionally taking in a template cube.

-2. Bring the user to a page with an editable template.
+~~2.
+Bring the user to a page with an editable template.
 Include a display of all the needed metadata and the tags that will correspond to the data in the template file when it is converted.

-3. The user will have the option to export the metadata, template and caption in various forms if they desire.
+~~3.
+The user will have the option to export the metadata, template and caption in various forms if they desire.

-4. When the template looks correct the user can move onto a page where they can view the caption and the image seperatly from the caption.
+~~4.
+When the template looks correct the user can move onto a page where they can view the caption and the image seperatly from the caption.

 Beta Caption Writer (S.T.C.)
 =====================================================
-1. Receive and save a cube file (.cub) from the user as well as optionally taking in a template cube.
+~~1.
+Receive and save a cube file (.cub) from the user as well as optionally taking in a template cube.

-2. Bring the user to a page with an editable template.
+~~2.
+Bring the user to a page with an editable template.
 Include a display of all the needed metadata and the tags that will correspond to the data in the template file when it is converted.

-3. The user will have the option to export the metadata and caption in various forms if they desire.
+~~3.
+The user will have the option to export the metadata and caption in various forms if they desire.

-4. When the template looks correct the user can move onto a page where they can view the caption and the image of the cube that they uploaded.
+~~4.
+When the template looks correct the user can move onto a page where they can view the caption and the image of the cube that they uploaded.

-5. The user can use the check boxes on the image page to add icons based on the metadata and can adjust the location of the caption that appears over the figure.
+~~5.
+The user can use the check boxes on the image page~~ to add icons based on the metadata and can adjust the location of the caption that appears over the figure.

-6. The user will be able to crop the image and add icons to the new figure

-7. The user will have the ability to export the whole figure as it appears on screen to multiple formats
+ 6. The user will have the ability to export the whole figure as it appears on screen to multiple formats